 Attending local, regional, or national small business outreach events may keep your company one step ahead of the competition through networking and face-to-face marketing.
 Numerous proposal partner relationships have been initiated at small business outreach events.
 The following is a representative sample list of RTI's small business outreach efforts.

-- Veteran's Business Association (NC VetBiz) - Procurement Summit (September 17)
+- North Carolina Veterans Business Association Procurement Summit

 Meeting with RTI Representatives: Pre-Meeting Preparation